Certified Information Systems Security Professional: Certification subject matter

 The CISSP curriculum breaks the subject matter down into a variety of Information Security topics referred to as domains.
-The CISSP examination is based on what (ISC)² terms the Common Body of Knowledge (or CBK).
-According to (ISC)², "the CISSP CBK is a taxonomy – a collection of topics relevant to information security professionals around the world.
+The CISSP examination is based on what ISC2 terms the Common Body of Knowledge (or CBK).
+According to ISC2, "the CISSP CBK is a taxonomy – a collection of topics relevant to information security professionals around the world.
 The CISSP CBK establishes a common framework of information security terms and principles that allow information security professionals worldwide to discuss, debate and resolve matters pertaining to the profession with a common understanding."

+On April 15, 2024, a refreshed exam outline applies.
+The updates are the result of the Job Task Analysis (JTA), which is an analysis of the current content of the credential evaluated by ISC2 members on a triennial cycle.
+The impact of the change is limited to the weighting of the domains; the domains themselves did not change.

-From 1st May 2021 there will be a domain refresh that will impact the weighting of the domains, the domains themselves will not change.
+On 1 May 2021 there was a domain refresh that impacted the weighting of the domains; the domains themselves did not change.

 From 15 April 2018, the eight domains covered are :